ninjadynamics/DCDocs/sh4zam_integration.md

 The batcher and state coalescing patches attack the dominant bottleneck (submission overhead).
 SH4ZAM attacks a secondary bottleneck (scalar math cost).
 They stack — apply both for best results.

+## Follow-up Plan

+Work is ordered by risk and ROI:

+1. Replace `rlRotatef` / `glRotatef` matrix construction paths with direct SH4ZAM XMTRX rotation helpers where semantics match.
+2. Expand raymath coverage for `MatrixRotate`, `MatrixRotateXYZ`, `MatrixRotateZYX`, and quaternion constructors.
+3. Audit GLdc matrix stack operations and replace remaining KOS/scalar hot paths under `USE_SH4ZAM`.
+4. Audit 32-byte alignment, using aligned scratch buffers or public struct alignment only where safe.
+5. Replace hot Dreamcast-only `sinf`/`cosf` pairs with SH4ZAM trig helpers where correctness is clear.

 ## Expected Impact

-Modest but real.
-The functions replaced are called per-object or per-matrix-change, not per-vertex (GLdc's per-vertex transforms already use FTRV).
+Modest but real for the already-implemented paths, with larger upside in the planned rotation and matrix-stack tiers.
+The functions replaced so far are called per-object or per-matrix-change, not per-vertex.
 Impact scales with:

 - Number of `MatrixMultiply` calls per frame (camera, hierarchical transforms)
 - Frequency of modelview changes with lighting active (`UpdateNormalMatrix`)